build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 First we'll create our application components and then see how to give access to Alice.

+### Required Dependencies

+Through this example `https://trial-9434859.okta.com/oauth2/default`  refers to an existing okta endpoint where workforce identities are defined.
+The okta user profile is expected to contain `email`, `city` and `department` attributes.
+These attributes will be included on the generated okcam credentials.

+If you don't have an okta install already, you can create a [trial one](https://www.okta.com/free-trial/) to follow this example use case.

 ### Setup

 If you use Homebrew, you can install Ockam using `brew`.